Republic of Korea Navy Special Warfare Flotilla: Underwater Demolition Unit (UDU)

+Special Warfare Flotilla

 In 1968, the Explosives Disposal Unit (EOD) was established and in 1993 the SWF were tasked with standing up a maritime counter-terrorism unit, which up until that point was the responsibility of the Army's 707th Special Mission Group.
 In the late 1990s, the main focus was on defense of the coast from frequent attempts by the North to infiltrate agents into the South using midget submarines.
 As of January 1, 2009, the Special Forces were reorganized again, and the Ship Salvage Unit (SSU) was subordinated to the 5th Battalion.

-More than 300 UDU personnel were killed in over 200 missions into North Korea from 1948 until 1971, including missions with allies that included the U.S. Central Intelligence Agency.
-However, only a list of about 150 names has been obtained by UDU, because of a fire at the unit in 1961 which burned all the data.

 June 23, 1968 incident

 Fifteen South Korean secret agents, a team of three and two teams of six, were sent to the North on a mission to seize a North Korean naval vessel and to kidnap a key officer.
 But the mission failed because of miscommunication among the South Korean vessels and the commander's misjudgment.
 It was about 2 a.m. when the three South Korean vessels approached the bay from the Yellow Sea and met wired obstacles on the water, which made navigating harder.
 Without warning, the North Korean Navy started an attack that apparently killed six agents.
 The other nine South Korean agents returned safely to the South.